ml-kl-23/transfer_learning_image_classification/README.md

 # transfer_learning_image_classification

+This example is based on the model MobileNetV2.

 In the python console:

-1. Run the file

-classify_images.py
+1. py classify_images.py

-2. Paste the link and test with images under folder /test
+2. Paste the link in a browser and test with images under folder /test